 Table 5: requestedResult - Example 1

 Note: This should not be confused with “frequency”.
-Although not explicitly, it is understood that the IR states: ONE tablet, twice a day.
+Although not stated explicitly, it is understood that the IR states: ONE tablet, twice a day.

 Example IR: Acetaminophen 325 mg tablet oral two tablets every 6 hours